An extension of Overbeck's attack with an application to cryptanalysis of Twisted Gabidulin-based schemes: Conclusion

 \section{Conclusion}

-In this paper, we have provided new observations on the decoding of Gabidulin codes.
-This allowed us to introduce a decoder for twisted Gabidulin codes up to some threshold, which may be below half the minimum distance.
+In this paper, we present new observations on the decoding of Gabidulin codes.
+These allow us to introduce a decoder for twisted Gabidulin codes up to a certain threshold, which may be less than half of the minimum distance.

-Then, we have proposed an extension of Overbeck's attack on GPT-like systems instantiated on Gabidulin or related codes such as twisted Gabidulin codes.
+We then propose an extension of the Overbeck's attack on GPT-like systems instantiated on Gabidulin or related codes such as twisted Gabidulin codes.
 This attack is efficient as soon as the secret code $\Lambda_i(\Csec)$ has a small dimension compared to the dimension of $\Lambda_i(\CC)$, where $\CC$ is a random code.
-One of the interests of our approach is that it succeeds even when the distortion matrix has low rank, which could make the Overbeck's attack fail.
-Our attack extension permits to break the proposal \cite{PRW18}.
+One of the interesting things about our approach is that it succeeds even when the distortion matrix has a low rank, which might cause the Overbeck's attack fails.
+Our attack extension allows to break the proposal of \cite{PRW18}.